Evie Wyld

 .avif)

-Evie Wyld is the author of five novels: After the Fire, A Still Small Voice as well as The Bass Rock, All the Birds, Singing and The Echoes.
+Evie Wyld is the award-winning author of five novels: After the Fire, A Still Small Voice, The Bass Rock, All the Birds, Singing and The Echoes.
 She has also published a graphic memoir with illustrator Joe Sumner called Everything is Teeth.

+Evie was the first author to have won both the Miles Franklin Award and the Stella Prize for Fiction.
 Her novels have been longlisted for the Baileys Women’s Prize for Fiction and the Costa Novel Prize, and shortlisted for the IMPAC International Dublin Literary Award, the Sky Arts Breakthrough Award and the James Tait Black Prize.
 In 2013 she was included in Granta’s once-a-decade list of Best of Young British Novelists.
-She is a fellow of the Royal Society of Literature.
+She is a fellow of the Royal Society of Literature and an honorary fellow at Goldsmiths, University of London.

 Evie’s Genres